psidnell/ofexport2/doc/templates/README.md

 The default output format is a simple text list where uncompleted tasks are prefixed with a [ ] and completed tasks are prefixed with a [X].

-The tool has searched all the projects for those that have the name "ofexport2" (-pn specifies project name).
+The tool has searched all the projects for those that have the exact name "ofexport2" (-pn specifies project name).
 For any project that matches it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.

+The "-pn" specifies a filter (project name) and the text after it ('ofexport2') is it's argument.
+The single quotes around the argument aren't strictly necessary here but stop bash from attempting to interpret the contents.
+It's good practice to put single quotes around filter arguments since in more advanced examples they're going to contain spaces and all manner of characters from the 2nd row of your keyboard that would otherwise get bash very excited indeeed.

 ### Filtering ###

 - Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output.
 - Filters can be simple like a text search.
 - Filters can be complex expressions that make use of various attributes of an item.
-- Filters can include items of interest or exclude unwanted items.
+- Filters can either include items of interest or exclude unwanted items.
-- Any number of filters can be used and each filter is run on the results of the last, filters can only reduce what appears in the output.
+- Any number of filters can be used.
+- Filters are executed in order, each filter is run on the results of the last, thus filters can only reduce what appears in the output.

-The usage of "-pn" in the previous example is a simple filter that limits the output to Projects that have a specific name.

-The difference betwee inclide and exclude mode is:
+The difference between include and exclude filters is:

-- In include mode, if the expression matches a node, then it's parent and all it's descendents will be included in the output.
+- **include**: if the expression matches a node then it, it's parent and all it's descendents will be included in the output.
-- In exclude mode, if the expression matches a node then it and it's descendents are eliminated.
+- **exclude**: if the expression matches a node then it and it's descendents are eliminated.

-This sounds complicated but what it means is that generally when want to see something you get to see where it is and everything under it.
+This sounds complicated but what it means is that generally when we want to see something you get to see where it is and everything under it.
 Conversely when you don't want to see something you don't see it or anything under it.

 Building on the previous example, here's an operation with two include filters that shows all completed tasks in the "ofexport2" project:

-    of2 -pn ofexport2 -ti 'completed'
+    of2 -pn 'ofexport2' -ti 'completed'

 Produces: